Hereditary monarchy: Succession

 Theoretically, when the monarch of a hereditary monarchy dies or abdicates, the crown typically passes to the next generation of the family.
 If no qualified child exists, the crown may pass to a brother, sister, nephew, niece, cousin, or other relative, in accordance with a predefined order of succession, often enshrined in legislation.
 Such a process establishes who will be the next monarch beforehand and avoids disputes among members of the royal family.
 Usurpers may resort to inventing semi-mythical genealogies to bolster their respectability.

-Historically, there have been differences in systems of succession, mainly revolving around the question of whether succession is limited to males, or whether females are also eligible (historically, the crown often devolved on the eldest male child, as ability to lead an army in battle was a requisite of kingship).
-Agnatic succession refers to systems where females are neither allowed to succeed nor to transmit succession rights to their male descendants (see Salic Law).
+Historically, there have been differences in systems of succession, mainly revolving around the question of whether succession is limited to males, or whether females are also eligible (historically, the crown often devolved on the eldest surviving female child, as ability to lead an army in battle was a requisite of kingship).
+Agnatic succession refers to systems where females are neither allowed to succeed nor to transmit succession rights to their male descendants (as according to the Salic law).
 An agnate is a kinsman with whom one has a common ancestor by descent in an unbroken male line.
-Cognatic succession once referred to any succession which allowed both males and females to be heirs, although in modern usage it specifically refers to succession by seniority regardless of sex (absolute primogeniture as in Sweden since 1980).
-Another factor which may be taken into account is the religious affiliation of the candidate or the candidate's spouse, specifically where the monarch also has a religious title or role; for example, the British monarch has the title of Supreme Governor of the Church of England and may not profess Roman Catholicism.
+Cognatic primogeniture allows both male and female descendants to succeed, but males are usually given preference but gender equality has been an advocacy of the state in recent years.
+In absolute primogeniture, the eldest child can succeed to the throne regardless of sex; this system was adopted in 2011 by the monarchies in the Commonwealth (though not retrospectively affecting the order of succession).
+Another factor which may be taken into account is the religious affiliation of the candidate or the candidate's spouse, specifically where the monarch also has a religious title or role; for example, the British monarch has the title of supreme governor of the Church of England and may not profess Roman Catholicism.

-Elective hereditary monarchy

-Elective monarchy can function as de facto hereditary monarchy.
-A specific type of elective monarchy known as tanistry limits eligibility to members of the ruling house.
-But hereditary succession can also occur in practice despite any such legal limitations.
-For example, if the majority of electors belong to the same house, then they may elect only family members.
-Or a reigning monarch might have sole power to elect a relative.
-Many late-medieval countries of Europe were officially elective monarchies, but in fact pseudo-elective; most transitioned into officially hereditary systems in the early modern age.
-Exceptions include the Holy Roman Empire and the Polish–Lithuanian Commonwealth.